patman007/patrickmason/03_final/m12_arrays/question.md

 ### Answer: 1 - find, will give a value of 64 because it is the only number over 32.

 ### I am attaching the code because I am unsure if you are asking a value or an array

+Correct.
+However, the question is asking what is this code doing.
+Yes, it is find -ing.